benjymous/annotations/sandman/sandman.24.md

 Marvel's _The Mighty Thor_, and his unique style was most certainly not traditionally Norse.)
 	Odin himself is described as a tall, pale Lee Van Cleef.
-	Panel 1:  Norse mythology in a bottlecap:  Odin is king of the gods, or Aesir.
+	Panel 1:  Norse mythology in a bottle cap:  Odin is king of the gods, or Aesir.
 They all dwell in Asgard (city of Aesir, gard is a fence around something, and the word came to mean the thing enclosed by the fence, a city.
 (Gar\360ur is a modern Icelandic word meaning garden, a